-Pipeline flow is a quarter of Peak Flow
+Pipeline flow is a quarter of its Peak Flow

 drilling advocates and environmentalists ignore Alaskan peak